SARS-CoV-2 Delta variant: Lineages

 As of August 2021, Delta variants have been subdivided in the Pango lineage designation system into variants from AY.1 to AY.28.
 However, there is no information on whether such classification correlates with biological characteristic changes of the virus.
-It is said that, as of August 2021, AY.4 to AY.11 are predominant in the UK, AY.12 in Israel, AY.2, AY.3, AY.13, AY.14, AY.25 in the US, AY.20 in the US and Mexico, AY.15 in Canada, AY.16 in Kenya, AY.17 in Ireland and Northern Ireland, AY.19 in South Africa, AY.21 in Italy and Switzerland, AY.22 in Portugal, AY.24 in Indonesia, and AY.23 in Indonesia, Singapore, Japan, and South Korea.
+By August 2021, AY.4 to AY.11 were predominant in the UK, AY.12 in Israel, AY.2, AY.3, AY.13, AY.14, AY.25 in the US, AY.20 in the US and Mexico, AY.15 in Canada, AY.16 in Kenya, AY.17 in Ireland and Northern Ireland, AY.19 in South Africa, AY.21 in Italy and Switzerland, AY.22 in Portugal, AY.24 in Indonesia, and AY.23 in Indonesia, Singapore, Japan, and South Korea.

 "Delta plus" variant

 Delta with K417N originally corresponded to lineages AY.1 and AY.2, subsequently also lineage AY.3, and has been nicknamed "Delta plus" or "Nepal variant".
 It has the K417N mutation, which is also present in the Beta variant.
 The exchange at position 417 is a lysine-to-asparagine substitution.

-As of mid-October 2021, the AY.3 variant accounted for a cumulative prevalence of approximately 5% in the United States, and 2% worldwide.
-In mid-October the AY.4.2 Delta sublineage was expanding in England, and being monitored and assessed.
-It contains mutations A222V and Y145H in its spike protein, not considered of particular concern.
-It has been suggested that AY.4.2 might be 10-15% more transmissible than the original Delta variant.
+By mid-October 2021, the AY.3 variant accounted for a cumulative prevalence of approximately 5% in the United States, and 2% worldwide.
+In mid-October 2021, the AY.4.2 Delta sublineage was expanding in England, and being monitored and assessed.
+It contained the A222V and Y145H mutations in its spike protein, not considered of particular concern.
+It has been suggested that AY.4.2 might be 10-15% more transmissible than the original Delta variant, with the media also dubbing this Delta subvariant "Delta Plus".
 As of mid-October 2021, AY.4.2 accounted for an estimated 10% of cases, and has led to an additional growth rate rising to about 1% (10% of 10%) per generational time of five days or so.
 This additional growth rate would grow with increasing prevalence.
 Without AY.4.2 and no other changes, the number of cases in the UK would have been about 10% lower.
 AY.4.2 grows about 15% faster per week.
 In the UK it was reclassified as a "variant under investigation" (but not "of concern") in late October 2021.
 In Denmark, after a drop in AY.4.2 cases, a new fast surge was detected and monitored, but was not yet considered a cause of concern.